systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### Membership Registration

-All the links under the **'Members'** menu open to different windows where the respective configuration related to the Management of the scheme employers, members and their dependants are done.
+All the links under the **Members** menu open to different windows where the respective configuration related to the Management of the scheme employers, members and their dependants are done.
 See screenshot below:

 <img  alt="Members" width="50%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image2.jpg">